 West Lake Fish in Vinegar Gravy is a signature dish of Hangzhou.
 There goes a story of the origin of West Lake Fish in Vinegar Gravy in Hangzhou.
 It is said that there was a poor fisherman who lived from hand to mouth near West Lake.
-One day, he got silk seriously but he couldn’t go to the doctor for the lack of money.
+One day, he got sick seriously but he couldn’t go to the doctor for the lack of money.
 His sister-in-law caught a fish and cooked with only vinegar and sugar.
 Magically, the sick man recovered soon after eating the fish.
 Later, this dish became popular among Hangzhou Restaurant.
 The major material of this dish is grass carp which enjoys high nutritive value.
 Being easily cooked and without much seasonings, West Lake Fish Vinegar Gravy shows slippery gravy, sour aroma and tender meat.

 Braised Dongpo Pork can be attributed to Su Dongpo, a great litterateur in North Song Dynasty.
 When he was an official in Xuzhou, he built the bridges and roads for local people.
 The citizens gave him much pork to show their thanks.
 As Su Dongpo received these gifts, he cooked them and distributed to the citizen again.
 Moved by Su Dongpo, people called this braised pork as Dongpo Pork.
 Today, Braised Dongpo Pork developed better and its unique flavor make people hard to forget.
 Even a short glimpse of bright-colored Braised Dongpo Pork will make your mouth watering.
 With half fat and half lean of the pork braised by the mixture of water and alcohol, it smell aromatic and tastes tender enough to dissolve immediately in your mouth.
 The knack of cooking Braise Dongpo Pork is slow fire, less water and more alcohol.